 A veritable labyrinth in the heart of underground Paris, the Catacombs were installed in the tunnels of former quarries.

-The Catacombs of Paris (Les Catacombes de Paris) are an underground network beneath the streets of Paris, and the final resting place of over 6 million people!
+The Catacombs of Paris (Les Catacombes de Paris) is an underground network beneath the streets of Paris and the final resting place of over 6 million people!
 Over half a million visitors head down to the darkness of the Catacombs each year, whereupon entry, they are greeted with a sign reading “Stop.
 This is the empire of death”.

-A guided tour through these underground tunnels is truly fascinating, and would be a fantastic addition to your 4-Day Paris itinerary!
+A guided walking tour through these underground tunnels is truly fascinating and would be a fantastic addition to your 4-Day Paris itinerary!
+And you won’t find a layout of these spooky tunnels on Google Maps, that’s for sure.

 Paris Catacombs Tour: “Discover the labyrinth of the Paris Catacombs with a guide.
 Skip the ticket line and uncover the secrets of the world’s largest underground burial site.
 Unearth the macabre and mysterious underbelly of Paris as you walk past the mysterious network of skeletal remains and learn about their legends and stories.”